 I believe that we are in another Renaissance period.
 As we enter the Fourth Industrial Revolution driven by digital disruption, an era of new technologies such as artificial intelligence, genetics, robotics, machine learning, nanotechnology, 3D printing and biotechnology has already begun.

-I keep hearing that the skills needed to thrive in the in the 4th Industrial Revolution must be driven by STEM education: Science, Technology, Engineering and Mathematics.
+I keep hearing that the skills needed to thrive in the in the 4th Industrial Revolution must be driven by STEM education.
+These are Science, Technology, Engineering and Mathematics.
 Absolutely, these are essential to thrive in the years ahead but more is needed.
-I believe that we need to add a big, fat A into STEM and embrace what the Arts can add to STEM.
+I believe that we need to add a big, fat A into STEM.
+We need to embrace what the Arts can add to STEM.

-Leonardo da Vinci, the Renaissance’s version of Elon Musk was a STEAM man.
-He didn’t separate the Arts from Innovation.
+Leonardo da Vinci, the Renaissance's version of Elon Musk was a STEAM man.
+He didn't separate the Arts from Innovation.
 It was just the opposite.
-He is celebrated for not only his achievements as an engineer and scientist but also as an architect, painter and sculptor.
+He is celebrated his achievements as an engineer and scientist, an architect, painter, and sculptor.
 The Arts were engrained into his inventions, his thinking, and his way of dissecting and looking at the world around him.

 More modern examples are the Author Beatrix Potter (of Peter Rabbit fame) was also a scientist and conservationist.
 The worlds coolest scientist (with the exception of Dr Karl Krusiniski) and particle physicist,) Brian Cox was in a popular UK pop band called D:Ream.

-The Arts and Science should not be considered as opposite ends of the skills spectrum or in competition with each other.
-They should be as valuable collaborators and an essential part of developing the mindset, skills and behaviour to thrive in the fourth Industrial Revolution.
+The Arts and Science should not be considered as opposite ends of the skills spectrum.
+They are not in competition with each other.
+They should be as valuable collaborators and an essential part of developing the mindset, skills and behaviour.

 Why incorporate the Arts into STEM?